-- Are taught about social networking, acceptable behaviours and how to report misuse, intimidation or abuse through our online safety curriculum work. - Students are required to sign and follow our age appropriate pupil Acceptable Use Agreements.
+• Are taught about social networking, acceptable behaviours and how to report intimidation, misuse, or abuse through our online safety curriculum work.

-Parents:
+• Are required to sign and follow our age-appropriate Pupil Acceptable Use Agreements.

+Parents/Carers:

-- Parents are reminded about social networking risks and protocols through our parental Acceptable Use Agreement and additional communications materials when required. - Are reminded that they need to ask permission before uploading photographs, videos or any other information about other people.
+- Are reminded about social networking risks and protocols through our parental Acceptable Use Agreement and additional communications materials when required. - Are reminded that they need to ask permission before uploading photographs, videos, or any other information about other people.